vifon/deer/README.md

 **WHY**

-`deer` isn't in any way better than `ranger`.
-If you seek features, you're better off using the original.

 I've created `deer` because I really like to use `ranger` as an extension of my shell to navigate the directories but its startup time (even though still short) is sometimes too cumbersome. `deer`